Rebinding, recasing, conservation, paper, cloth

 Conservation recasing is a way to preserve our 19th and 20th century materials in which the bindings have failed and, in many cases, been lost over time.
 It is not intended to be used on valuable bindings or volumes printed before 1800.
 The structure used is based on the German (Bradel) case binding.

 Department of Preservation and Conservation, "Conservation Re-casing (Binding)" (2011).
-Library and Librarians' Publication.
+Libraries' and Librarians' Publications.
 Paper 57.

 Creative Commons License